Prothrombin time test | Beacon Health System Prothrombin time test | Beacon Health System

 During the test

-Obtaining the blood sample for prothrombin time testing usually takes just a few minutes, like any other blood test.
+Getting the blood sample for prothrombin time testing usually takes just a few minutes, like it does for any other blood test.

 After the test

-Your blood might be sent to a laboratory for analysis.
-If the laboratory analysis is done on-site, you could have your test results within hours.
-If your provider sends your blood to an off-site laboratory, it may take several days to receive the results.
+Your blood might be sent to a lab for analysis.
+If the lab analysis is done on-site, you could have your test results within hours.
+If your blood is sent to an off-site lab, it may take several days to receive the results.

-In some clinics, a nurse will take a sample of your blood with a finger stick.
+In some clinics, a medical professional takes a sample of your blood with a finger stick.
 You may receive the test result within minutes, while you are still in the exam room.

 Home testing